Pauline Melville: The Master of Chaos and Other Fables (2021)

-Of her most recent book, The Master of Chaos and Other Fables, Salman Rushdie was quoted as saying: "In this virtuoso performance, Pauline Melville shows us a world in upheaval, and reminds us that that's where we live."
+Of her most recent book, The Master of Chaos and Other Fables (published in 2021 by Sandstone Press), Salman Rushdie was quoted as saying: "In this virtuoso performance, Pauline Melville shows us a world in upheaval, and reminds us that that's where we live."
 Benjamin Zephaniah writing in Vogue magazine praised the collection, saying: "There is love, politics, compassion, magic, and humour."
 Selecting "Anna Karenina and Madame Bovary Discuss Their Suicides" from the book as recommended reading, Brandon Taylor of Electric Lit stated: "How deftly Pauline Melville scummons these characters....
 It's a marvel of a story about stories that asks probing questions about agency and narrative and what it means to take one's story back for oneself.
 All told with charm and warm intelligence."

 Other literary activities and involvement

 In 1992, her essay "Beyond the Pale" was included in the anthology Daughters of Africa, edited by Margaret Busby, as was the poem "Mixed", first published in David Dabydeen's 1998 Rented Rooms.

 In November 2012, Melville delivered a lecture entitled "Guyanese Literature, Magic Realism and the South American Connection" in the Edgar Mittelholzer Memorial Lecture series at the Umana Yana in Georgetown.

+Melville's work has also been broadcast on radio, including her story "Is This Platform Four Madam?
+Is it?", which was read by Deborah Findlay on BBC Radio 4 in 2019.

-Melville was elected a Fellow of the Royal Society of Literature in 2018.
+Melville was elected a Fellow of the Royal Society of Literature (RSL) in 2018.